Collision vs. Comprehensive: What is the difference between collision and comprehensive insurance?

 Typically, drivers add both coverages to their insurance policies to cover all types of damage.
 Additionally, many insurance companies offer them as a package.

-When deciding if you need to file a comprehensive claim vs. a collision claim, consider how the damage to your car occurred.
-You won’t be able to file both, so file a collision claim if you were in an accident and a comprehensive claim for most other damages.
+When deciding if you need to file a comprehensive vs. a collision claim, consider how the damage to your car occurred.
+You won’t be able to file both, so file a collision claim if you were in an accident and a comprehensive auto claim for most other damages.

+Is comprehensive and collision coverage the same as full coverage?
+Full coverage auto insurance includes collision, comprehensive, liability, and other state-mandated coverages.
 Keep in mind that states requiring insurers to cover broken windshields and glass also require drivers to carry full coverage to get the benefit.

+What does collision car insurance cover?
 Collision coverage is insurance that pays for damage to your vehicle from an accident.
 However, it doesn’t cover damage from other sources, such as fire, theft, or vandalism.

 According to the Insurance Information Institute, collision coverage pays for damages from:

-- A hit and run
+- A Hit-and-Run

-- Hitting a pothole
+- Hitting a Pothole

 About 75% of drivers choose to carry collision coverage.
 However, collision only covers your vehicle.
 It won’t pay for injuries from an accident.
 You’ll need personal injury protection and/or medical payments coverage to handle injury costs.

+So, does insurance cover hydroplaning or driving into a pothole?
 You can file a collision claim for damages to your car from accidents such as hydroplaning and hitting a tree, breaking a rim from a pothole, or someone hitting your parked car and leaving.

-- Theft
+- Theft and Vandalism

-- Animal collisions
+- Animal Collisions

 Since comprehensive coverage pays for damages from unforeseen circumstances usually out of a driver’s control, almost 80% of drivers add it to their policies.

-However, comprehensive coverage pays for damages from a variety of causes.
+However, comprehensive car insurance coverage pays for damages from a variety of causes.
 For example, you can file a comprehensive claim if you hit a deer, a tree falls on your car, or your car is stolen.

 Free Auto Insurance Comparison